Articolo apparso nel dicembre 2014 sul blog di BAIA.

 Franco: Hi Salvatore.
 Can you please tell us a bit about yourself and your interesting professional story?

 Salvatore: Hi Franco.
-My profession is more the result of my long time passion than anything planned: I started to write simple programs in BASIC when I was about 6 years old, since my father was an home computers enthusiast in the early 80s.
-I kept my passion for computers as an hobby for a long time, but eventually when I was 20, I dropped out of the university, where I was studying architecture, and started to work in a security company.
+My profession is more the result of my long-time passion than anything planned: I started to write simple programs in BASIC when I was about 6 years old since my father was a home computers enthusiast in the early 80s.
+I kept my passion for computers as a hobby for a long time, but eventually, when I was 20, I dropped out of the university, where I was studying architecture, and started to work in a security company.

 During this time I wrote my first open source software, “hping“, and worked at the TCP attack now called Idle Scan.
-IT security suddenly became very different when money arrived in the field, and I felt an urge to change, so I started to get addicted to programming languages, writing a few things in kernel space, and eventually I joined LinuxCare Italy for some time.
+IT security suddenly became very different when the money arrived in the field, and I felt an urge to change, so I started to get addicted to programming languages, writing a few things in kernel space, and eventually, I joined LinuxCare Italy for some time.
 Later the “web 2.0” started, and here in Italy there was a lot of talking about this among bloggers, but nothing developed within Italy.
 Together with my friend Fabio, we started a company and created two web 2.0 services similar to the ones that were very popular in the United States, and thanks to a partnership with Telecom Italia we had quite a bit of users.
-A few years later, we decided to build our third product, a real time web logs analyzer.
-Traditional DBs were not suited for the task, so I started to work on Redis, and eventually it became my first occupation, thanks to the sponsorship of VMware first, and Pivotal later.
+A few years later, we decided to build our third product, a real-time weblogs analyzer.
+Traditional DBs were not suited for the task, so I started to work on Redis, and eventually, it became my first occupation, thanks to the sponsorship of VMware first, and Pivotal later.

 Franco: I’m sure you had several opportunities to move to the US, therefore I assume you live in Italy by choice.
 What are the benefits and the compromises you experience by working in Italy rather than moving to the US?